 10-15C-5: CUL-DE-SACS:

 Use Of Cul-De-Sacs: The design of the road system shall provide for continuous circulation throughout the project.
-Cul- de-sacs and temporary dead end roads stubbed for future development must have approval by the Planning Commission and are only allowed where unusual conditions exist which make other designs undesirable.
+Cul- de-sacs and temporary dead-end roads stubbed for future development must have approval by the Planning Commission and are only allowed where unusual conditions exist which make other designs undesirable.

 Cul-De-Sac Length: The maximum length of a cul-de-sac shall be five hundred feet (500') as measured from the nearest right-of- way line of the adjacent street to the center point of the turnaround with no more than sixteen (16) dwelling units accessing the cul-de-sac.
 The Planning Commission may grant an exception up to a maximum length of eight hundred feet (800') in single-family dwelling developments where the configuration or topography of the land reasonably limits the ability to provide a second access point to the local street system.
 The number of dwelling units may not be increased from the maximum of sixteen (16) dwelling units when the increased length exception is granted.
-The Planning Commission may grant an exception to the maximum number of dwelling units accessing the cul-de-sac in multi-family dwelling developments to a total twenty four (24) units along the five hundred foot (500') maximum length.
+The Planning Commission may grant an exception to the maximum number of dwelling units accessing the cul-de-sac in multi-family dwelling developments to a total twenty-four (24) units along the five hundred foot (500') maximum length.
 In no case shall the Planning Commission grant a combined exception expanding the maximum length and the maximum number of dwelling units.

 Cul-De-Sac Turnaround Diameter: Each cul-de-sac shall be terminated with a turnaround or loop road of not less than one hundred twenty feet (120') in diameter at the property line.
 The City Engineer may require an increased diameter if design conditions necessitate increased diameter in order for large vehicles and emergency equipment to negotiate the turnaround.
 In no case shall an exception be granted for a turnaround smaller than the one hundred twenty foot (120') minimum diameter.

 Pedestrian Access: All cul-de-sacs shall provide pedestrian connectivity to open space areas, public facilities, trails, or adjacent subdivisions.
+Look to the currently adopted parks map and trails map for reference.
 (Ord.
 16-2, 8-23-2016)

 10-15C-6: EXISTING CONDITIONS AND HAZARDS: